asunol/jax_rheology/README.md

 See [`examples/`](examples/) for forward simulation, TBNN training, and running a full experiment from a config file.

+Each example runs at reduced scale, completes in ~30 s–2 min on a laptop CPU, prints its loss/summary values to stdout, and writes its outputs under `work/`.

 ## Where output goes